British Motorsports Marshals’ Club Ltd (BMMC) Privacy Notice

-This is so that those MSA registered clubs and/or their appointed officials may contact you to make the necessary arrangements to marshal at events.
+This is so that those Motorsport UK registered clubs and/or their appointed officials may contact you to make the necessary arrangements to marshal at events.
 Members will always have the option to opt out by simply not using this process.

 - Membership Payments – Lawful basis “contractual necessity”.

 All BMMC members, except Honorary and Life categories, are required to make annual subscription payments forming part of the membership contractual agreement.

 If payment is made by Direct Debit, BMMC’s preferred method, you must complete a paper form in standard BACS prescribed format.
 The form is held as a permanent contractual record unless cancelled by you.

 If payment is made by debit/credit card, payments are processed by a Barclaycard secure system available via BMMC website.
 The system does not retain identifiable card numbers.

 If payment is made by BACS, members initiate payment using their own bank’s processing system and no details are transferred to BMMC.

 - Membership Communications – Lawful basis “legitimate interest” and “contractual necessity”.

 When managing our relationship with you, BMMC’s primary form of communication is email with a post option available only to a small number of members without an email address.
 It is considered that “legitimate interest” provides BMMC with essential flexibility to determine the need to inform members on various matters appropriate to their membership, BMMC and the sport.
 BMMC does not consider this compromises your interests, rights or freedoms.